Share best practices with your peers and celebrate your innovative ideas across the general practice community!

 - These rules and notes can be modified from time to time at the discretion of the panel.

-- Your abstract should demonstrate positive and/or an innovative piece of work relating to clinical pharmacy practice and/or patient care.
-We welcome abstracts relating to service evaluation, clinical audit, quality improvement, and pharmacy practice research.
+- Your abstract should demonstrate a positive and/or innovative piece of work relating to general practice and/or primary care.
+We welcome abstracts relating to legislation, strategy, patient care and general practice research.

 - Abstract assessment will be based on the quality of abstract, relevance of the project described, the reproducibility and awareness of current NHS policy and practice.